jembi/JeMPI/documentation/api.md

 The Following endpoint returns the audit trail for a given Golden Record with a Golden_Id `GOLDEN_ID`

-Below is a sample of of the body to send :
+Below is a sample of the body to send :

 ```json
 {